 Address: 3675 Arboretum Dr, Chaska, MN 55318

 The Minnesota Landscape Arboretum is a celebration of all things floral.
 Located in Chaska, the Minnesota Landscape Arboretum opened its doors in 1993.
-To get a true taste of the Arboretum’s beauty, you must visit during springtime when all things floral are blossoming or during autumn to bring in the fall colors.
+To taste the Arboretum’s beauty, you must visit during springtime when all things floral are blossoming or during autumn to bring in the fall colors.

-This should be on your Minnesota bucket list if you are a nature lover.
+This should be on your Minnesota bucket list if you love nature.
 You should also check out these top things to do in nearby Victoria while you are in the area.

 See Related: Beautiful Sunflower Fields in Minnesota

 39. Learn the Secrets of the Universe at the Science Museum of Minnesota